horans/bootstrap-ao/README.md

 * `element.lazy(icon)`
 description: load image when its fully loaded
-dependency: add `lazy` class to `img` element, and set `src` for placeholder image, `data-src` for true image url, and an advanced `data-mobile` can be set for image for mobile device. (a: image will apply to `background-image` for a "non-img" element; b: animated placeholder icon needs [Font Awesome](https://github.com/FortAwesome/Font-Awesome))
+dependency: add `lazy` class to `img` element, and set `src` for placeholder image, `data-src` for true image url, and advanced `data-mobile`/`data-tablet` can be set for image for mobile/tablet device. (a: image will apply to `background-image` for a "non-img" element; b: animated placeholder icon needs [Font Awesome](https://github.com/FortAwesome/Font-Awesome))
 return: none
 parameter:
   * element, jQuery object